phucminhle93/GPC_Case-Study-1/docs/_posts/2022-12-08-Maps-shown-correctly.markdown

 categories: Site Update
 ---

-The interactive maps in Visualization 1 finally work!
-The previous failure was due to a build warning when Github was (re)building the website following push:
+The interactive maps in Visualization 1 finally displays correctly and can be played with!
+The previous display failure was due to a build warning when Github was (re)building the website following push:

 ```
 Liquid Warning: Liquid syntax error (line 470): Unexpected character & in "{{if(t&&"string"==typeof t)return u.hasOwnProperty(t)||(u[t]=new a(t)),u[t];if("object"===(void 0===t?"undefined":r(t))&&t._vars&&t.var)return t;if(Array.isArray(t)&&1==t.length&&"string"==typeof t[0])return e(t[0]);throw new Error("Invalid groupName argument")}}" in Viz-Maps.html